dinvincible98/Autonomous_Jackal_Explorer/README.md

 #### Part4: Object Detection
 This part of the project is also my final project for COMP_ENG 395: Connected and Autonomous Vehicles: Challenges and Design which I thorougly evaluated the performance of YOLOv3, YOLOv4 and YOLOv4-tiny and tested on the Jackal.
-The full paper can be found here.
+Based on my test result, I found YOLOv4-tiny can reach approximately 30FPS in ROS whereas the other two models only have 3FPS.
+Even though YOLOv4-tiny has less accuracy compared with the other two models, it is still good enough to classify most objects.
+Besides, FPS is extreamly important in real-time detection for autonomous vehicle so I decided to use YOLOv4-tiny on Jackal.
+The full analysis paper can be found here.

 To run the object detection, open a new terminal on remote PC: